nextthingco/docs/CHIP_Pro-Docs/source/includes/_specifications.md

 ### PCB Footprint

 C.H.I.P.
-Pro is designed for scale so it's ready to drop into any SMT manufacturing line.
+Pro is designed for scale, so it's ready to drop into any SMT manufacturing line.
 The exterior dimensions for the PCB pads for C.H.I.P.
 Pro are 32 mm x 47.60 mm (1.26 in x 1.87 in).
-More detailed dimensions for your board layout are in the following diagram:
+More detailed dimensions for your board layout are in the following diagram that can also be found in the C.H.I.P.
+Datasheet:

 ![C.H.I.P.
 Pro PCB Footprint](images/CHIP-Pro-Footprint.png)

 ### Datasheet

 The complete datasheet for C.H.I.P.
 Pro is available [on our C.H.I.P.
-Pro Hardware GitHub repo](https://github.com/NextThingCo/CHIP_Pro-Hardware/raw/master/Datasheets/CHIP_PRO_Datasheet_v1.0.pdf)
+Pro Hardware GitHub repo](https://github.com/NextThingCo/CHIP_Pro-Hardware/raw/master/Datasheets/CHIP_PRO_Datasheet_v1.0.pdf).